JakeStair/what-s-the-weather/README.md

 Make sure to replace `{lat}`, `{lon}`, and `{API_KEY}` with the appropriate values.

 ## Deployment
 The application is deployed on Render.
-You can access the live application at [your-live-app-url].
+You can access the live application at [https://whats-the-weather-tplh.onrender.com/].

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements, please fork the repository and create a pull request.